-6.1 What are your key processes that produce, create and add value for your customers and your organization?
+6.1 How do you determine what are your key processes that produce, create and add value for your customers and your organization?
 How do you ensure that these processes are used?

 The key process is waiting periods for hearing dates.
 During the last fiscal year, the South Carolina Workers' Compensation Commission was able to begin an intensive focus on reducing the waiting time for a hearing.
 The waiting period at that time was approximately five months in each of the seven districts for a single Commissioner hearing.
 The seven commissioners took on larger case loads.
-By the end of the fiscal year, waiting time had been reduced to an average of four months in each of the seven districts.
+By the end of the fiscal year, waiting time had been reduced to an average of three months in each of the seven districts.